Simran6231/projectCRUD/README.md

-This a project on CRUD application
+This is a project on CRUD application